Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 # Downloading data

-The sequencing company will provide you the information for downloading the data from there remote server to the HPC.
+The sequencing company will provide you the information for downloading the data from their remote server to the HPC.
 This is an example of the email we received:

 ```r